pieterjd/aemadmin/README.md

 A specific PostProcessCommand is already implemented for handling query results, ``QueryPostProcessCommand``.

-## Node properties
+## Instance properties
-When running your command, you sometimes need to provide information on the node you want to run the command on.
+When running your command, you sometimes need to provide information on the instance you want to run the command on.
 If you have a main method, you can run this with the
 ``-DpropertiesFile=<path to a properties file>``

 Required properties in this file are: